A visit to the Church of the Savior on Spilled Blood

 St Petersburg – Russia

 If you decide to go to Russia, you should go with Timetravels!
-They are an amazing travel agency and they can help you out with everything you might need to have a perfect Russian trip.
-They organize all kinds of tours, from student tours to low budget tours to grown-up travels!
-Get in touch with them and please mention that Fotostrasse recommended them.
+They are an amazing travel agency and can help you with everything you might need for a perfect Russian trip.
+They organize various tours, from student tours to low-budget tours to grown-up travels!